Aspartame | Safe | Bad | Insulin Response | Side Effects | Studies

-Does Aspartame Cause a Bad Insulin Response?
+Does Aspartame Cause an Insulin Response?

 Nowadays, researchers can predict about 75% of overweight people’s gain and loss with insulin levels (Kong et al. 201311).

-That’s why losing weight is not just about sugar or calories – a small but game-changing fact state of the art diets such as the ketogenic diet take into account.
+That’s why losing weight is not just about sugar or calories – a small but game-changing fact state-of-the-art diets such as the ketogenic diet take into account.

 Instead, high insulin levels pave the way for fat gain.

-Aspartame vs. Sugar – What’s the Bad Option?
+Aspartame vs. Sugar

 Aspartame is the classic sweetener in diet soda.
 Unlike sugar, it provides virtually no carbohydrates or calories.

 Therefore, aspartame cannot raise blood sugar levels as abruptly as sugar.
-But that doesn’t necessarily mean that the artificial sweetener can’t raise insulin levels.
+But that doesn’t necessarily mean the artificial sweetener can’t raise insulin levels.